etytan/Evasion/README.md

 Note about diagonals:

-Diagonal is when x and y are both increasing and decreasing.
+Diagonal is when x and y are both increasing or both are decreasing.
 Currently given a diagonal will always be created where Y is incremented first to start off the diagonal.
 EX: given (i,j) the diagonal (i-1,j-1), (i-1,j), (i,j), (i,j+1), (i+1,j+1) is created.

 Counterdiagonal is where if x is increasing y is decreasing.
 The Counterdiagonal will always be created where Y is decremented first.
 EX: given(i,j) the diagonal (i-1,j+1) (i-1,j) (i,j), (i,j-1), (i+1,j-1) is created.